 Plays include The Big Ship (winner of the 2018 Playwrights Guild of Canada RBC Emerging Playwright Award), Nothing but Flowers (Montréal 2019, New Words Festival, directed by Rose Plotek), Premium Content (Calgary 2018, Major Matt Mason Collective, directed by Geoffrey Simon Brown), Pink Moon (winner of the 2017 Wildfire National Playwriting Competition), Productive Time (Edmonton 2017, Found Festival), One of Us Must Know (Edmonton 2016, Chinook Series), and the libretto for the operetta Little Urban Green (Toronto Laptop Orchestra, 2015).
 Dramaturgy includes The Observed Flight of Birds (Montréal 2017, 2b Theatre Company/NTS), Trying to Listen While not Giving a Fuck, (Montréal 2018, Surreal SoReal/ZH Festival), and the contemporary circus show Particle # B (2018-19 tour to Canada, France, Australia, and Finland).

 David also works as a translator, performer, and educator.
-He is the 2019 RBC Emerging Artist-in-Residence with Halifax's 2b Theatre Company, the recipient of the 2019 Playwrights' Workshop Montréal Cole Foundation Mentorship for Emerging Translators, and an Associated Artist with Calgary’s Major Matt Mason Collective.
+He is the 2019-2020 RBC Emerging Artist-in-Residence with Halifax's 2b Theatre Company, and the recipient of the 2019 Playwrights' Workshop Montréal Cole Foundation Mentorship for Emerging Translators.
 He is a graduate of the playwriting program at the National Theatre School of Canada, where he received the 2019 Ada Slaight Award for excellence and leadership working in English and French.